Wimplex/Bouquet-ALM/README.md

 Our smallest model for the youngest researchers.

 ## To Do
+ - [ ] Support a more versatile project structure with the ability to use different encoders.
- - [ ] Get rid of embedded Whisper.
+ - [x] Get rid of embedded Whisper.
 Load it from hf-hub.
  - [ ] Run training pipeline from the beginning to the end
- - [ ] Create textual reasoning dataset on speech descriptions (*maybe*)
+ - [ ] Create textual reasoning dataset on speech descriptions (*maybe*).
- - [ ] Define best modality adaptation strategy
+ - [ ] Define best modality adaptation strategy.
- - [ ] Create small set of models
+ - [ ] Create small set of models.